naveen0913/hospital-backend/README.md

 Built using Spring Boot 3.1.x.
 MySQL integration for data persistence.

+**API Documentation**
+1) I have prepared the REST APIs for the users , patients and their heart rates.
+2) I have used Mapping with each other , mapped heart rate with the patients data , So if heart rate test will happen only patient data will be present.

 **Prerequisites**
 Ensure you have the following installed before running the application: